Algoritmi99/light/README.md

 # Light - The Lightweight NN and ML Framework

 ## DISCLAIMER :
-The original version of this framework was created for me Machine Learning Final Project of JMU
+The original version of this framework was created for the Machine Learning Final Project of JMU

 ### Installation